jfdenise/wildfly-grpc-feature-pack/README.md

 [`feature-pack/wildfly-feature-pack-build.xml`](feature-pack/wildfly-feature-pack-build.xml)
-takes care of adding the subsystem to the configuration under `<extensions>` near the end of the file where we add a dependency on the `org.wildfly.extension.template-subsystem` module we have defined for our subsystem.
+takes care of adding the subsystem to the configuration under `<extensions>` near the end of the file where we add a dependency on the `org.wildfly.extension.wildfly-grpc-subsystem` module we have defined for our subsystem.
 Galleon is smart enough to look at the dependencies of this module to bring in modules it in turn depends on.
-So in this case it will e.g. bring in the `org.wildfly.template-dependency` module (or 'package' in Galleon terminology) too.
+So in this case it will e.g. bring in the `org.wildfly.wildfly-grpc-dependency` module (or 'package' in Galleon terminology) too.

 It also configures the feature packs that we depend upon.
 Note